Advanced Practice Student Rotations

 - Requests for clinical placement are reviewed by each clinical department based on their ability to meet the needs for student clinical education while still providing excellent clinical care.
 It is up to the clinical department to select the best student applicant for any available preceptors.
 Clinical departments may request a resume from a student if needed to make a final decision.
 Placement will not be made on a first-come, first-served basis.

 - Individual students, faculty or program coordinators may not contact a provider to make a clinical request privately.
-Agreements made through a provider and then submitted by this online request process will be denied starting with the Summer 2018 semester.
+Agreements made through a provider and then submitted by this online request process will be denied.

 Clinical Placement and Notification